hltcoe/turkle/README.md

 - uses Whitenoise to serve static files
 - uses SQLite as the database server

-You can build the Turkle image yourself:
+You can build the Turkle image using:

 ```bash
 docker build --force-rm -t hltcoe/turkle .